cbourjau/onnx-tests/README.md

 ## State of this project

-This project is a proof of concept at this point.
-The tested runtime is currently hard-coded to be the onnxruntime but should naturally be configurable such that the test suite is easy to use by any implementation of the ONNX standard.
+An overview of the tested operators can be found [here](https://github.com/quantco/onnx-tests/covered_operators.md) The tested runtime is currently hard-coded to be the onnxruntime but should naturally be configurable such that the test suite is easy to use by any implementation of the ONNX standard.

 A common pattern in property-based testing is to compare candidate-output against a "source-of-truth".
-This Proof-of-concept is currently simply using NumPy as that source of truth, but there is an argument to be made that the reference runtime found in the `onnx` package is a better choice.
+If the ONNX standard explicitly states that an operator is following NumPy semantics test are written against NumPy.
+Otherwise, tests are written against the "reference implementation" that is shipped with the `onnx` Python package.

 ## Installation